bbc/childrens-games-starter-pack/docs/gmi.md

 };
 ````

-### In-game audio for devices

-The ringer/silent switch (iOS) or mute (Android) on a device should not silence in-game audio.
-Therefore audio should play regardless of whether the device is silenced/muted.
-This follows guidelines from Android and iOS.

 ## Demo
 We've included [demo GMI usage](../src/main.js) with this Starter Pack, you can view
 this code in action by opening the included index.html in your browser.
 The index.html